-I desire to call the attention of the leg slature to the urgent necessity for suitable legislation making proper provision for the control, government and mainten-ance of the institution for the blind at shee of the institution for the blind at Nebraska City and the institute for the deaf and dumb at Omaha.
-These two institutions are so nearly alike in character that I am of the opinion that each can be provided for by the passage of a single In the treatment of this subject, in speaking of one, I take it that the remarks will apply as well to the other.
-The law at present governing the institute for the deaf and dumb is found tutle for the deaf and dumb is found to the control of the statistics of tute for the deaf and dumb is found in chapter 22 of the compiled statutes of 1893; while the law governing the institution for the blind is found in chapter 42 of the same statutes.
-The law for the governing of the institute for the deaf and dumb was passed in 1875, prior to the adoption of our present constitution as and dumb was passed in 1876, prior to the adoption of our present constitution, as was also the law governing the other institution.
-The present constitution provides that a board of public lands and buildings consisting of the commissioner of public lands and buildings, the secreof state, treasurer and attorney-gen eral shall have general supervision and control of all buildings, grounds and lands of the state, the state prison, asylums and all other like institutions except those for educational purposes.
-It was intended by the original enactment of the law governing these institutions that the law governing these institutions that the institute for the deaf and dumb should be controlled by a board of directors, as mentioned in the original act, and the institution for the blind should be governed by a board of trustees to be selected by the legislature, as therein pro-
+I desire to call the attention of the legislature to the urgent necessity for suitable legislation making proper provisions for the control, government and maintenance of the institution for the blind at Nebraska City and the institute for the deaf and dumb at Omaha.
+These two institutions are so nearly alike in character that I am of the opinion that each can be provided for by the passage of a single act.
+In the treatment of this subject, in speaking of one, I take it that the same remarks will apply as well to the other.
+The law at present governing the institute for the deaf and dumb is found in chapter 22 of the compiled statutes of 1893; while the law governing the institution for the blind is found in chapter 42 of the same statutes.
+The law for the governing of the institute for the deaf and dumb was passed in 1875, prior to the adoption of our present constitution, as was also the law governing the other institution.
+The present constitution provides that a board of public lands and buildings consisting of the commissioner of public lands and buildings, the secretary of state, treasurer and attorney-general shall have general supervision and control of all buildings, grounds and lands of the state, the state prison, asylums and all other like institutions except those for educational purposes.
+It was intended by the original enactment of the law governing these institutions that the institute for the deaf and dumb should be controlled by a board of directors, as mentioned in the original act, and the institution for the blind should be governed by a board of trustees to be selected by the legislature, as therein prothe present time.
+Respecting the institution for the blind, in an early decison of the supreme court, found in the 6th Nebraska, page 2.6, in the case of State vs. Bacon, it was decided that this institution was not an educational institution within the meaning of the section of the constitution heretofore cited and was within the control of the board of public lands and buildings.
+Thereafter this institution was under the control and management of that board, the governor appointing the managing officer.
+In a recent decision, found in the case of Curtis vs. Allen, 43 Nebraska, 181, the supreme court reversed the decision above mentioned and held that this was an educational institution and not under the control of the board of public lands

-Under the provisions of the present con stitution these institutions could no long-er be governed as originally intended, and in the case of the institute for the deaf and dumb the board of public lands and buildings assumed control, the gov-ernor exercising the authority to appoint the managing officers.
+Under the provisions of the present constitution these institutions could no longer be governed as originally intended. and in the case of the institute for the deaf and dumb the board of public lands and buildings assumed control, the governor exercising the authority to appoint the managing officers.
 This institution has been conducted in this manner until